iaiamomo/TSC-mdp-experiments/README.md

 ## Evaluation Results

-Evaluation results of the experiments can be found in [src/eval_utils](src/eval_utils/). [experimental_results.csv](src/eval_utils/experimental_results.csv) contains the aggregated results of the memory and time consumption for the three case studies.
+Evaluation results of the experiments can be found in [src/eval_utils](src/eval_utils/).
+The [experimental_results.csv](src/eval_utils/experimental_results.csv) file contains the aggregated results of the memory and time consumption for the three case studies.

+**Comulative results (including also plannin-based approach) are available [here](https://github.com/iaiamomo/TSC-planning-experiments).**

 ### Chip case study